TienDatJohnyDo/seng438-a5-group13/seng438-a5-group13.md

 ### Evaluation and justification of the decision of the MTTFmin

 ### Dicussion of advantages and disadvantages of RDC
+#### Advantages
+* RDC is able to display graphs and data, making it easy to see the reliability of a system and measure if reliability requirements were met.
+* Since RDC has metrics that measure if reliability requirements were met, it can be used to ensure that customer expectations are met.
+* RDC follows a very well planned and structured approach meaning that the tests are very consistent.

+#### Disadvantages
+* Lots of tests need to be done in order to obtain reliable data.
+This can be very costly and time-consuming.
+* RDC does not find root causes of defects and failures within a system, meaning that the problem can reoccur or occur in other places.
+* RDC does not account for all potential failures and factors that can affect reliability and reliability requirements.

 # Comparison of Results